Live Casino Side Bets

 Answered by: Dan | Answered on: 2023-12-01

-Yes, some Live Game Shows may offer players additional side bets, which can be very rewarding if players decide to make them.
-One game show that offers Live Casino players the opportunity to place additional side bets is Playtech’s Spin a Win.
-Similar to other Live Game Shows, Spin a Win offers players to place bets in the main game on any of the selections of the wheel or even place a wager on all wheel selections.
-Alternatively, you can place only a side bet and put your money on the wheel stopping on an odd number, an even number, or a multiplier.
-Of course, players can also place money on both the main game and some of the side bet options.
+Yes, some Live Game Shows offer additional side bets, which can be very rewarding if you choose to use them.
+One example is Playtech’s Spin a Win.
+Like other Live Game Shows, Spin a Win allows players to bet on any wheel selection in the main game or even cover all positions.
+Alternatively, you can place only a side bet and wager on the wheel stopping on an odd number, an even number, or a multiplier.
+Of course, you can also combine bets on the main game with one or more side bet options.